pippinbarr/lets-play-ancient-greek-punishment-teaches-typing/process/to-do.md

 - ~~Implement the basics~~
 - ~~Add the appropriate texts~~

-- Add changing half-way texts (including "half-way and almost half-way" or whatever it is when it loses precision)
+- ~~Add changing half-way texts (including "half-way and almost half-way" or whatever it is when it loses precision)~~
-- Add "Half way there!" encouragement
+- ~~Add "Half way there!" encouragement~~

+Increase movement and animation speed with decreased distances

 # Camus